The splitlogs Binary

 Overview

-cPanel & WHM runs two instances of the splitlogs binary: one to manage the byte log files, and the other to manage the access log files.
-The splitlogs binary extracts the domain name and port from the Apache logs, and uses this information as a space-separated line in the log file.
+The splitlogs binary extracts the domain name and port from each Apache log entry and uses this information as a space-separated line in the log file.
 This information determines the log file’s name, which the system writes to either a specified directory, or to the default location for Apache logs in the /usr/local/apache/ directory.

-Syntax
+Syntax and Arguments

-To call the splitlogs binary from the command line, use the following syntax:
+To call the splitlogs binary from the command-line, use the following syntax:

 /usr/local/cpanel/bin/splitlogs [arguments]